ghc-proposals/ghc-proposals/proposals/0000-backpack.rst

 mixed library, we specify specify an instantiated unit identifier::

     ghc -this-unit-id "concat-indef-0.1-abcdefg[Str=str-bytestring-0.2-xxx:Str]" \
-        -this-hashed-unit-id "concat-indef-0.1-abcdefg-xyz12345" \
+        -this-unit-id-hash "xyz12345" \
         --make Str.hsig Concat.hs

     ghc -this-unit-id "stringutils-indef-0.1-xxx[Str=str-bytestring-0.2-xxx:Str]" \
-        -this-hashed-unit-id "stringutils-indef-0.1-xxx-hijklm" \
+        -this-unit-id-hash "hijklm" \
-        -unit-id "concat-indef-0.1-abcdefg-xyz12345" \
+        -unit-id "concat-indef-0.1-abcdefg+xyz12345" \
         --make Str.hsig StringUtils.hs

 There are a few other differences in the command line format:

-1. We also provide a hashed unit identifier for this unit identifier using the ``-this-hashed-unit-id`` flag.
+1. We also provide the hash of the module substitution using the ``-this-unit-id-hash`` flag.
 This hashed form is used to generate linker symbols for the code we compile.
-It is passed to GHC (rather than GHC computing it itself) so that Cabal can allocate the hash, and use it to name the library in the file system.
+It is passed to GHC (rather than GHC computing it itself) so that Cabal can allocate the hash, and also use it to name the library in the file system.

 2. The ``-unit-id`` flag accepts a hashed unit identifiers.